Today I am showing you how to design the nursery of your dreams.

 The changing table topper can be removed without damage to the top of the dresser – it simply screws into the back.

-Shop My Dresser & Topper:
+Shop My Nursery Dresser & Topper:

-Consider Your Lighting Options
+Consider Adding Multiple Lighting Options to Your Nursery

 Consider adding multiple lighting options – your main source of light, a significantly dimmer option, and a nightlight.